 Q. AND Finally, what’s your favourite story from the book?

-It is really hard to pick one, but I do love the story of Bernardus the Treasurer.
-How a medieval office worker made such a lasting impact is quite wonderful actually.
+It is tough to pick one, but I do love the story of Bernardus the Treasurer.
+How a medieval office worker made such a lasting impact is quite remarkable actually.
 He is memorialized in the Codex Calixtinus.
 But to find out why, I guess you need my book!

 If you plan to visit the Cathedral in Santiago, you can purchase Anne Born’s book “If You Stand Here: A Pilgrim’s Tour of the Cathedral” on Amazon here.

-And for more information on the Camino de Santiago, the cathedral, or any of the routes, send us a message on the form below:
+And for more information on the Camino de Santiago, the cathedral, or any of the routes, send us a message.